MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-obreferenceobjectsafe.md

 Return Value|Meaning
 ---|--
-TRUE  |The object was successfuly referenced and safe to use.
+TRUE  |The object was successfully referenced and safe to use.
 FALSE |The object is being deleted.

 ## -remarks